 Continuation of individual skill development in band performance at a superior level.
 Select ensemble will perform Level 5 and Level 6 music as found in the current NYSSMA Manual.
-Opportunity for performing more difficult literature Performance at concerts/events, home football games and attendance at weekly lesson groups is basic to meeting this criteria.

-Prerequisites: Previous band experience in which the student has demonstrated superior achievement at a NYSSMA solo and ensemble festivals.
+This ensemble offers the opportunity to performing more difficult literature.
+Performance at concerts/events, home football games and attendance at weekly lesson groups (CR 898) is basic to meeting this criteria.
+Prereguisites: Previous band experience in which the student has demonstrated superior achievement at a NYSSMA solo and ensemble festivals.
 An audition will be required for admission into this select ensemble.